 The difference here is that when you do set limits or hold people accountable for stuff, you don’t do it in a frenzy of emotional reactivity.
 As Rudolf Steiner explains you do it with the same emotional tone as if you were advocating for someone else who has been hurt or offended, rationally and dispassionately.

-You discuss your feelings with complete calm.
+You discuss your feelings with complete calm and clarity.
 It’s not a passionate dramatic fight, where you say all kinds of things that you later regret.
 You aren’t abusive or hurtful to the other person.
 You don’t escalate the conflict.
 You don’t lash out.
 There is no angry retort or sense of vengeance – you don’t want to “get him back” for what he said.
 Because you aren’t really affected by what this person has said.

 You know that whatever they’re doing is their own stuff.
 You don’t take it personally – meaning you don’t interpret the words or actions of others as a reflection of your self-worth.
 You accept that this is what is being said to you in this moment, over which you have no control (try as you might, you really can’t control other people), and you have a peaceful, firm, yet compassionate response to the offending person.
 You can choose to respond, how to respond, or not to respond at all.
+This is emotional intelligence at work, in practice.

 With emotional equanimity comes actual freedom of choice, and self-control.